 Windsor is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Windsor are slightly better educated than the national average of 21.84% for all cities and towns, with 22.01% of adults in Windsor having a bachelor's degree or advanced degree.
+The education level of Windsor citizens is a little higher than the average for US cities and towns: 22.01% of adults in Windsor have at least a bachelor's degree.

 The per capita income in Windsor in 2022 was $24,739, which is low income relative to Ohio and the nation.
 This equates to an annual income of $98,956 for a family of four.
 However, Windsor contains both very wealthy and poor people as well.